AudioTron

 AudioTron obtains an IP address from DHCP server by default.
 The AudioTron can be configured via buttons on the front panel or remotely from a web browser.
 AudioTron runs a web server which can be accessed via any standard browser.
 The web server also allows users to access the complete collection of songs online.
 Users can play songs or send them to AudioTron's play queue, without using the front panel or remote control.
 The AudioTron is also able to determine the type of device the web server was being accessed from, and devices such as PDAs will display a simplified remote control screen more suitable to the smaller size of a PDA screen.

 First released in 2001, AudioTron was ahead of its time in providing driverless music streaming, S/PDIF and Internet radio support.
-The AudioTron operated as a standalone music player by making use of the Microsoft SMB file server protocol; that is, it could load music from any SMB file server (although, the Audiotron uses NTLMv1 for authentication and so the Audiotron does not work well in modern SMB environments).
+The AudioTron operated as a standalone music player by making use of the Microsoft SMB file server protocol; that is, it could load music from any SMB file server, although the Audiotron uses NTLMv1 for authentication and so the Audiotron does not work well in modern SMB environments.
+As a workaround when using Samba on a unix-like system, it is possible to configure Samba to allow NTLMv1 authentication (not recommended), or to make the Samba share containing music files accessible to guest (unauthenticated) users.
+For example, when playing music from a Vortexbox server, the unit will be able to access the read-only Music share.

 Production of this device stopped in 2004.

 Turtle Beach continued to support TurtleRadio until March 2007.
 After that time, the TurtleRadio website was retired and users had to change the configuration of their AudioTron to use a local file to set the list of radio stations that their AudioTron could stream.
 In March 2010, Turtle Beach implemented a redirect that allows the AudioTron to be used with the Webstation Radio Database.
 Similar to the TurtleRadio website, users can create accounts and select their own favorites from thousands of radio stations which will then be available on the AudioTron.
 Otherwise change the default TURTLERADIO PLAYER ID to read as 'Audiotron' which will give 1000 radio stations under 56 categories.